 - Does your business have no more than 500 W-2 employees?
-If your answer is “Yes” then you are likely eligible.
+If your answer is “Yes,” then you are likely eligible.
 If you have more than 500, it’s up in the air.
-Some industries are eligible, some aren’t.
+Some industries are eligible, and some aren’t.
 If you have more than 500 employees, use the Small Business Administration’s size standards tool to find out whether you’re eligible.

 What you’ll need to fill out the PPP application

 There are a couple of items you can grab now to make this application process go as smoothly as possible.
 They will be helpful if your lender has any questions or is helping you complete the application.